ansolantz/pac-man/README.md

 ## Data structure
 Classes and methods definition.

-The first version be in ES6 because there are so many things to solve and I want to use the latest tools.
+The first version is made in ES6 because there are so many things to solve and I want to use the latest tools.
 However if there is time left in the end, I might make a version of one or more classes (for instance the PacMan class) using prototypes as well just to show the two alternatives.
 The behaviour should be exactly the same for the game.

 ### main.js
 This file will setup the different screens depending on the user action.